ktor-doc-jp/ktor-doc-jp/pages/docs/Features.md

 keywords: Home Page
 tags: [overview]
 sidebar: mydoc_sidebar
-permalink: Getting-Started.html
+permalink: features/index.html
 summary: Features provide key functionality to your application using a plugin model
 ---

-## Features

-A Ktor application typically consists of a series of [Features](Features).
+A Ktor application typically consists of a series of features.
 You can think of features as functionality that is injected into the request and response pipeline.
 Usually an application would have a series of features such as `DefaultHeaders` which add headers to every outgoing response, `Routing` which allows us to define routes to handle requests, etc.

-A feature is "installed" into the [Application](Application) using the `install` function
+A feature is "installed" into the [Application](/application) using the `install` function

 ```kotlin
 fun Application.main() {